SIGEONSTUDIOS/Klua-1.1/README.md

+## PYGAME REMOVED
+pygame is only working on certian python versions so we are trying to make a renderer and audio engine (targeting windows 11 and debian based linux)

 ## HOTFIX COMING OUT SOON
 theres a bug where you have to put debug_true or debug_false in every kprint statment or make statment